 We invited people to write a personal note telling us how they felt about the Library—a "love letter" telling us what they love or a "breakup letter" telling us what they don't—a Valentine's tradition.
 Letters from 2023.

 TTU surveys all students annually about the quality of service on campus.
 The Library portion of the survey includes questions about overall satisfaction, the website, most-frequently used services, and other topics.
-Fall 2021 results available.
+Fall 2022 results are available.

 List of UX Café Reports